ayushsingh82/POL-Stealth/contract/DEPLOYMENT.md

 # TokenTransfer Contract Deployment Guide

-This guide explains how to deploy the TokenTransfer contract to the Horizen testnet.
+This guide explains how to deploy the TokenTransfer contract to the Polygon testnet.

 ## Prerequisites

 1. **Node.js and npm** installed
 2. **Private key** for deployment (with testnet ETH)
-3. **Hardhat** configured for Horizen testnet
+3. **Hardhat** configured for Polygon testnet

 ## Setup